dccsillag/magma-nvim/README.md

 ### Notifications

 We use the `vim.notify` API.
 This means that you can use plugins such as [rcarriga/nvim-notify](https://github.com/rcarriga/nvim-notify) for pretty notifications.

-## License

-This code is licensed under the GPLv3 (due to Ueberzug using it).